wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 * Viewing endpoint parameters.
 * Quick navigation to attacks and incidents related to some endpoint.
 * Custom rule creation for the specific endpoint.
-* [Downloading](../user-guides/api-discovery-ug.md#download-openapi-specification-oas-for-your-api-structure) OpenAPI specification (OAS) for your API structure as `swagger.json` file).
+* Downloading OpenAPI specification (OAS) for your API structure as `swagger.json` file.

-Learn more about available options from the [User guide](../user-guides/api-discovery-ug.md).
+Learn more about available options from the [User guide](../user-guides/api-discovery.md).

 ## Variability in paths of endpoints